angulardart/site-angulardart/src/angular/guide/template-syntax.md

 #### No visible side effects

-A template expression should not change any application state other than the value of the target property.
+A template expression should not change any app state other than the value of the target property.

 This rule is essential to Angular's "unidirectional data flow" policy.